Passenger rail terminology: Sub-surface subway

-Some light rail / street car lines that have underground sections that are referred to as subway are often sub surface subways.
+Light rail / street car lines that have underground sections that are referred to as subway are often sub-surface subways, alternatively termed semi-metro or semi-rapid transit.
 Notably, Boston's Green Line and the Newark City Subway, each about half underground, originated from fully surface streetcar lines.
 Also, the Buffalo Metro Rail is referred to as "the subway", while it uses light rail equipment and operates in a pedestrian mall downtown for half of its route and underground for the remaining section.
 Sometimes the term is qualified, such as in Philadelphia, where trolleys operate in an actual subway for part of their route and on city streets for the remainder.
 This is locally styled subway-surface.

 When the Boston subway was originally built, the subway label was only used for sections into which streetcars (trams) operated, and the rapid transit sections were called tunnels.
 Also, in some countries, subway refers to systems built under roads and the informal term tube is used for the deep-underground tunnelled systems (such as London's Piccadilly line) – in this usage, somewhat technical nowadays and not used much in London, underground is regardless the general term for both types of system.